muhamed42/Assignment-QS3/Invoices-Testcases.md

 ### Expected Result
 - The invoice is marked as unreturned due to the invalid invoice id.
 ### Actual Result
-- Executed and observed the  message "Cannot return a paid invoice".(Failed)
+- Executed and observed the  message "Cannot return a paid invoice".

 # Pay Invoice
-# TC-16
+# 🔴TC-16
 ##  Verify that the user can pay a specific invoice with a valid amount.
 ### Steps
 - POST /invoices/{id}/pay endpoint.